Skip to main content

 #

 The San Francisco 49ers, under head coach Kyle Shanahan and general manager John Lynch, have built one of the NFL’s most competitive rosters since 2017.
-But how effective have they actually been in the draft?
+However, how effective have they actually been in the draft?

 Methodology